 Park your car in Banff, enjoy your tour and feel good about reducing your carbon footprint.

-Reason Eight: Ideal for Families With Older Children.
+Reason Eight: Hop On Banff National Park Is Ideal for Families With Older Children

 In my opinion, as a mom, this service is ideal for families with children that are past the afternoon nap and diaper stage and able to walk on their own.
 FYI – The lower waterfall in Johnston Canyon is 5 Km (3 miles) return, so the ability to walk this distance is a good benchmark.